Epistimis/com.epistimis.uddl.parent/GETTING_STARTED.md

 You should see the parent project and 8 nested projects.
 They should all be selected.
 Then click **Finish**.

 2. The repository does not store every file that the project uses.
 Some need to be generated.
-Before you do anything else, you must make sure the **Java Build Path** is properly set up for every project.
-Right click on the project in the project explorer and select **Properties** from the context menu:
+Before you do anything else, you must make sure the **Java Build Path** is properly set up for *every* project.
+Right click on each project in the Project Explorer and select **Properties** from the context menu:

 ![Screenshot 2023-01-15 at 8 15 32 AM](https://user-images.githubusercontent.com/120406738/212552934-e319f454-ee76-425e-ac69-535771c5e519.png)